sourcegraph/handbook/content/departments/technical-success/ce/process/create-new-license.md

 > [!NOTE] The Subscription ID and Opportunity ID used below are **not** the same as the Subscription or Opportunity number.
 The correct data can be found in the Opportunity under Important Technical Details -> License IDs.
 It can also be pulled from the URL of the corresponding Subscription or Opportunity page.

-The CE should first create a Sourcegraph.com user account for the prospect/customer.
-Assuming there is not one already.
+The prospect/customer requires a Sourcegraph.com user account.
+If an account does not already exist, the CE should create one first.
 The username of the account should have the following format `CompanyName-UniqueId`.
-This is format is described below.
+This format is described below.
 The email of the account should be left blank.
-Once that is available, follow the steps below.
+Once the account is available, follow the steps below.

 1. Sign in to [site admin](license_keys.md#accessing-site-admin).
 1. Assuming this is the first time creating a license for this account you must first create a user by navigating to the [users page](https://sourcegraph.com/site-admin/users) and create new user account.